 Do you know who sent the first email?
-Or how many emails the average person gets every day?
+Or how many times a day we check our inbox?
 Stay with us for 15 email facts worth knowing!

 A world without email – can you imagine that?
 Neither can we, and there are billions of people around the globe who feel the same.
-Not just because they love email.
-They also need it at work, and to stay in touch with colleagues and friends.
-Not to mention, email is indispensable for any account you want to create online!
+Not just because we love email.
+We also need it at work, and to stay in touch with colleagues and friends.
+Not to mention, email is indispensable for any account we want to create online!

 But what do we really know about email?
 Who invented it and how is it going to evolve?
 The trivia we gathered answers these questions, and more.